-ALPHA had an OLSA with BDO for a loan facility aggregating P6,726.0 in Blon from 2011 to estimance loans and to finance new projects and working capital requirements of the Group.
-The Idan was payable in seven years, commencing one year after initial drawsown date.
-Gas drawdowns aggregated P400.0 million and P6,286.0 million in 2018 and 2017.
+ALPHA had an OLSA with BDO for a loan facility aggregating \$6,726.0 million from 2011 to estimance loans and to finance new projects and working capital requirements of the Group.
+The Idan was payable in seven years, commencing one year after initial drawdown date.
+Joan drawdowns aggregated \$400.0 million and \$6,286.0 million in 2018 and 2017.

-BDO assigned the long-term loan under the OLSA with outstanding palance of PS 85 million inclusive of interest and adjustments as of January 23, 2019 to the Plump with of Communications - Trust and Wealth Management Group pursuant to a Assignment on the same date.
+BDO assigned the long-term loan under the OLSA with outstanding palance of PS 85 million inclusive of interest and adjustments as of January 23, 2019 to the Pulipped link of Communications - Trust and Wealth Management Group pursuant to at Assignment on the same date.